Dhineshkumar-17071999/EDA_Techniques/Evaluate_Classification_Model.md

   - **Interpretation:** 85% of all emails were classified correctly, whether as spam or not spam.

 2. **Precision (for spam class):**
-  - **Definition:** The percentage of correctly predicted spam emails out of all emails predicted as spam.
+  - **Definition:** Precision is about accuracy when the model predicts something as positive.
   - **Think of it this way:** "Out of all the emails that the model marked as spam, how many are actually spam?"
   - **Formula:** Precision = TP/TP+FP
   - **Calculation:** 30/30+5 = 0.857 or 85.7%